chipsenkbeil/service-manager-rs/README.md

     args: vec![OsString::from("--some-arg")],
     contents: None, // Optional String for system-specific service content.
     username: None, // Optional String for alternative user to run service.
+    working_directory: None, // Optional String for the working directory for the service process.
+    environment: None, // Optional list of environment variables to supply the service process.
 }).expect("Failed to install");

 // Start our service using the underlying service management platform